vski-ai/table/readme.md

 There are no complex abstractions.
 There are callbacks, mutations and factories.
 Plus some composition.

-1. Module State (s) - factory expects callbacks provided by a module: state(p), persist(s), mutation(s), etc. The factory registers module state, persistence callback and mutation callback (dispatch).
+- The modules provide store (state), init and other hooks.
+- Preact signals are mainly used for state managment.
+- The state is mutated using the dispatch method (provided by store).
-2. Store Factory - the main interface is TableState which is to be extended by modules.
-Provides dispatch(cmd) callback.
-Most of the components accept `store` as an input.
-There's no context, things are done explicitly!
+- There's no context, the things done explicitly!
-3. Plugin Factory - expects an init callbacks and plugin name.
-It is executed after store initialization and before table render.
-Everything that has to be initialized before render makes use of plugin interface (including store modules).
-4. Table Factory - mates store, plugins and table view. then returns store instance and Table component.
+- There are addons (render hooks) as an alternative to slots.

 ## WIP

 The project state is "pre-alpha".
-Meaning that everything is subject to change and not everything is shaped to according to my vision (yet).
+Meaning that everything is subject to change and not everything is shaped to according to my vision yet.